-A dramatic and touching illustrated play about ancient Rome, written by the bestselling creator of The Gruffalo, Julia Donaldson.
+A dramatic and touching illustrated play about ancient Rome, written by the bestselling creator of THE GRUFFALO, Julia Donaldson.

-A short, illustrated play set in ancient Rome, perfect for class reading as well as performance, written by Julia Donaldson, author of the modern classic, The Gruffalo.
+A short, illustrated play set in ancient Rome, perfect for class reading as well as performance, written by Julia Donaldson, author of the modern classic, THE GRUFFALO.

 Arthur Godbold discovers a bronze head of the Roman Emperor Claudius.
 As he tries to figure out how the head ended up in a Suffolk river, the dramatic story of the Roman invasion of Britain unfolds in front of his very own eyes.

-Emperor Claudius, British Queen Boudicca, ordinary Roman soldiers and British slave girls all appear in this exciting play, providing a variety of opportunities for KS2 classes to explore both historical and literary topics in an involving and creative setting.
+Emperor Claudius, British Queen Boudicca, ordinary Roman soldiers and British slave girls all appear in this exciting play, providing a variety of opportunities for classes to explore both historical and literary topics in an involving and creative setting.